OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 In this scenario only the VNF node is successfully deployed, but no Kubernetes nodes.

 To troubleshoot, log in to the VNF node via SSH.
-Then, check if the VNF is able to contact the OneGate server on the Front-end node by running this command as root:
+Then, check if the VNF node is able to contact the OneGate server on the Front-end node, by running this command as root:

 .. prompt:: bash $ auto